Dec 5, 2025

 Even though no Canadian regulation specifically addresses exoskeletons, several regulatory trends are emerging:

-a) Greater Accountability of Employers
+a) Greater Accountability for Employers

-Provinces are increasingly requiring companies to demonstrate:
+Provinces are increasingly requiring that companies demonstrate:

 that they have attempted to reduce risks at the source,